 Spring training preview: National League West

-Over the next few days, Cliff Corcoran, Jay Jaffe and Joe Lemire will break down what to watch in each team’s camp as part of SI.com’s spring training preview by looking at the Big Question, Big Position Battle and Big Prospect for all 30 clubs.
-Teams are listed by their order of finish from 2013.
-Note: The Big Prospect is a player who will be in major league camp but has not yet debuted in the major leagues.
+This week from Monday through Wednesday, SI.com baseball experts Cliff Corcoran and Jay Jaffe will break down what to watch for in each team's camp as part of our spring training preview by looking at the Big Change, Big Question and Big Prospect for all 30 clubs.
+Teams are listed by their order of finish from 2015.
+Note: The Big Prospect is a player who will be in big-league camp this spring but has not yet debuted in the major leagues.
+Today's preview: the National League West.

 Los Angeles Dodgers